 By way of contrast, they offer up Reebok, another sporting apparel retailer, that took a helter-skelter approach—without much success.
 They expanded first into luxury footwear and then (perplexingly) into boating.
 All of their efforts floundered, and Nike pulled ahead across all sporting categories.

 Adhering to your successful formula will help in a number of ways.
 First, it makes the evaluation process easier.
 As you consider a new expansion, ask if it’s one that you can easily plug into your existing model.
 If not, reconsider the opportunity.

 Second, it reduces complexity and increases your speed.
 You’ve already done it once, so you know where the potential pitfalls lie.
 The second or third time around, you can dodge them more nimbly and get to the finish line faster.

-This leads us to the final benefit: It allows you to improve your processes constantly.
+This leads us to the final benefit: Following a formula allows you to improve your processes constantly.
 You know we love data, so we hope you’re tracking the results of every expansion effort you’re undertaking.
-Might we suggest you create a dashboard to do just that?
 The beauty of testing and experimenting is that you can refine your process more and more each time.

 About the Sterling Woods Group, LLC

 The Sterling Woods Group’s mission is to help clients make sense of their data to predictably grow sales.
 We apply data science to help you optimize your sales funnel, improve your marketing ROI, launch new products successfully, and enter new markets profitably.

 We use a hypothesis-driven, data-supported methodology to discover insights that no one else is paying attention to.
 Then, we help you assemble the right sales strategies, marketing plans, technologies, and resources to seize this opportunity.